chemreac/chemreac/README.rst

 - Fortran compiler with ISO_C_BINDING support (Fortran 2003 standard) (e.g. gfortran)
 - LAPACK
 - Sundials 2.5
-- Python (2.7)
+- Python (2.7 or >=3.3)

-In addition to python, the following python packages are requiered:
+In addition to python, the following python packages are required (versions indicate what is tested):

 - argh>=0.25.0
 - numpy>=1.8.1